 The iPhone is indeed a robust device compared to the average smartphone in the market.
 It is designed to last, and that is why iPhones tend to have a high resale value.
-However, it is not devoid of issues like iPhone 7 lagging.
+However, it is not devoid of issues like iPhone 14 lagging or iPhone 7 lagging.

-Usually, lagging is a result of how we use our iPhone and what we use them for.
+Usually, lagging is a result of how we use our iPhones and what we use them for.
 For instance, the installation of too many applications can clog your memory and overpower your CPU speed.
-As a result, your iPhone 7 starts lagging and freezing altogether.
+As a result, your iPhone 14 pro starts lagging and freezing altogether.

-Also, back in the year 2017-2018, iPhone users began complaining about their phones suddenly behaving sluggishly.
+Also, back in the year 2017-2018, iPhone users began complaining about their phones suddenly behaving sluggishly after the iOS update.
 Apple came out explaining that an update they released slowed down the iPhones.
-Therefore, the sluggishness of your iPhone 6 or iPhone 7 doesn’t leave you entirely to blame.
+Therefore, the sluggishness of your iPhone doesn’t leave you entirely to blame.

 Part 1: When the iPhone becomes lagging